-- i) The area of Awning Side Signs shall not count towards the total sign area permitted based on the Linear Frontage Ratio. - ii) Lettering for Awning Side Signs shall not exceed one (1) line of lettering. - iii) Awning Side Sign awning. - iv) No portion of an Awning Side Sign shall be less than eight (8) feet above the level of the sidewalk or other public right-of-way over which it projects. - v) Awning Side Signs should consist of vinyl or paint applied directly to the awning, or as printed or woven directly into the awning fabric. - vi) Awning Side Signs shall not be illuminated.
+- i) The area of Awning Side Signs shall not count towards the total sign area permitted based on the Linear Frontage Ratio. - ii) Lettering for Awning Side Signs shall not exceed one (1) line of lettering. - iii) Awning Side Signs shall project no farther from the building than its associated awning. - iv) No portion of an Awning Side Sign shall be less than eight (8) feet above the level of the sidewalk or other public right-of-way over which it projects. - v) Awning Side Signs should consist of vinyl or paint applied directly to the awning, or as printed or woven directly into the awning fabric. - vi) Awning Side Signs shall not be illuminated.

-9) Awning Face Sign
+9) Awning Face Sign 10) Awning Valance Sign 11) Awning Side Sign